 As you know, many of the problems and opportunities faced by government agencies, businesses, and other organizations are so complex, and involve so many locations, that the organizations need assistance in creating useful and timely information.
 That's what information systems are for.

 Allow me a fanciful example.
 Suppose that you've launched a new business that manufactures solar-powered lawn mowers.
 You're planning a direct mail campaign to bring this revolutionary new product to the attention of prospective buyers.
 But, since it's a small business, you can't afford to sponsor coast-to-coast television commercials or to send brochures by mail to more than 100 million U.S. households.
 Instead, you plan to target the most likely customers - those who are environmentally conscious, have higher than average family incomes, and who live in areas where there is enough water and sunshine to support lawns and solar power.

-It's astonishing how companies like Claritas can create valuable information from the millions upon millions of transactions that are recorded every day.
-Their products are made possible by the fact that the original data exist in digital form, and because the companies have developed information systems that enable them to transform the data into information that companies like yours value.
+It's astonishing how companies like Claritas, Experian, and Esri can create valuable information from the millions upon millions of transactions that are recorded every day.
+Their "lifestyle segmentation" data products are made possible by the fact that the original data exist in digital form, and because the companies have developed information systems that enable them to transform the data into information that marketers value.
 The fact that lifestyle information products are often delivered by geographic areas, such as ZIP codes, speaks to the appeal of geographic information systems.

-Enter your ZIP code then choose a segmentation system.
-Do the lifestyle segments, listed on the left, seem accurate for your community?
+You can use Esri’s ZIP Lookup to see how your ZIP code is segmented.
+Do the lifestyle segments seem accurate for your community?
 If you don't live in the United States, try Penn State's Zip code, 16802.